Imtiaz Ibne Alam

 • Lower Gastrointestinal Tract: Small intestine, large intestine, and anus.

-• Liver, pancreas and gall bladder are also part of the digestive system, but as they indirectly involve in digestion, they're considered as auxiliary organs.
+Auxiliary Organs: Liver, pancreas, and gall bladder are also part of the digestive system, but as they indirectly involve in digestion, they're considered as auxiliary organs.

 How the Digestive System Works?

-Particles in the pharynx stimulate the swallowing reflex.
-As a result, larynx is called upward to connect with the epiglottis and block off the trachea.
+2. Swallowing Reflex: Particles in the pharynx stimulate the swallowing reflex.
+As a result, the larynx is called upward to connect with the epiglottis and block off the trachea.

-After that, the crushed food drives from the larynx to the esophagus, and travels down the esophagus by the peristalsis.
+3. Esophagus and Stomach: The crushed food drives from the larynx to the esophagus and travels down the esophagus by peristalsis.
 As the peristaltic wave touches the esophageal sphincter, these particles enter into the stomach.
+In the stomach, hydrochloric acid and other digestive enzymes break down the food into smaller pieces and release nutrients.
+These thick, smaller semifluid mass of partly digested food is called chyme.

 • absorbs water,